MCT-master/mct-master.github.io/_posts_draft/2021-12-20-alenacl-rockheim.md

 - From an aesthetic point of view, the graphical content should bbe designed properly by an expert.
 Our fun idea is to change the skeleton to fit the theme of the museum and perhaps based by decades - for example, if someone chooses the 70s, all of a sudden their skeleton feedback would have a big wig on.

-- From the point of view of the trade-off between discover-it-yourself and instructions
+- From the point of view of the trade-off between discover-it-yourself and instructions, there are two things that could be implemented to help people with hints, without taking away from the fun of discovering:

-screen overlays for the gestures that would trigger actions, without also giving the instructions of what the gesture would do.
+    - __Screen overlays__ for the gestures that would trigger actions, without also giving the instructions of what the gesture would do.
 These could appear only once every 20 seconds, to grab the attention of people passing by, but still give the opportunity for self discovery.
-See the picture below for an example of such an overlay taken from the first-time-use tutorial of a phone application. screen brightness changes that correlate with the distance a body is being recognized away from the screen.
+    - __Screen brightness__ changes that correlate with the distance a body is being recognized away from the screen.
 The screens would start by being dim, and then the moment someone passes through the field of the camera they would get brighter and brighter until the person is in the ideal spot (distance wise).
 The screen would get dimmer again if the person gets too close to the cameras.

 ### Evaluation

 maybe Lindsay can develop this part?

-### Improvements and future recommendations

 ### Conclusion